Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/5-XCMP-and-Blockspace/2-Blockspace_Slides.md

 ---

-## Blockspace Futures Markets
+## Coretime Futures Markets

-With the right core-level primitives, it will be possible to transfer claims on future blockspace.
+With the right core-level primitives, it will be possible to transfer claims on future coretime.

-Secondary markets can emerge, perhaps using NFTs, on parachains themselves, to facilitate the market for future blockspace.
+Secondary markets can emerge, perhaps using NFTs, on parachains themselves, to facilitate the market for future coretime.

-This will create an efficient market and price discovery for blockspace via blockspace arbitrage.
+This will create an efficient market and price discovery for coretime via arbitrage.

 ---

-## Layer-1 Blockspace Only Scales With Demand

-One unfortunate side effect of scaling blockspace production is that supply can greatly exceed demand, leading to very low prices for blockspace.

-When demand is a key driver of token economics, this can create an inflationary imbalance.

-One responsibility of Governance is to avoid flooding the market with unnecessary blockspace.

----

-## Future Blockspace Allocation Mechanisms
+## Future Coretime Allocation Mechanisms

-If blockspace is the "product" of Polkadot, then allocation mechanisms are the "packaging".
+If coretime is the "product" of Polkadot, then allocation mechanisms are the "packaging".

-Blockspace must be packaged in a way that the market desires.

-In between long-term slots and on-demand parachain bids is short-term auctions: purchases of e.g. 1 hour, 1 day, 1 week of execution core time.

----

-## Future Blockspace Allocation Mechanisms

-For chains which want predictable access to blockspace but don't need to author blocks every 6 or 12 seconds, we can introduce execution core sharing.

-This would allow parachains to purchase _sparse_ blockspace ahead of time and author blocks every 30 seconds or 1 minute or other interval by sharing slots with other parachains.
+RFC-1 proposes mechanisms for bulk coretime to be sold off, renewed, split up, resold, and transferred.

 ---